-If these questions evoked answers for you, consider taking a moment to jot them down, because the words that came as an immediate response are powerful in their creative exactness.
-I’ll give you an exercise to go with them shortly, but first let’s explore your wondrous power of emergence.
+If this last question evoked an answer for you, consider taking a moment to jot it down, because the words that came are powerful in their creative exactness.
+I’ll give you an exercise to go with them shortly, but first, let’s appreciate your power of emergence.
 The cosmic understanding will enhance your experience of the exercise.

-To sing praises for emergence, I’ll refer to the evolutionary cosmologist Brian Swimme, who shines brightly by infusing scientific cosmology with the meaningful questions of traditional cosmologies, questions such as “Who am I?” and “Why am I here?”
-With his Powers of the Universe, Swimme poetically summarizes the ways the universe creates and courses through us.
-Numbered 0 to 10, they begin with Seamlessness, the “dynamic realm of pure generativity,”
+To sing praises for emergence, I’ll refer to the evolutionary cosmologist Brian Swimme who shines brightly by infusing scientific cosmology with the meaning and purpose of traditional cosmologies.
+With his Powers of the Universe, Swimme poetically imparts the ways the universe creates and courses through us.
+Numbered 0 to 10, they begin with Seamlessness, the “dynamic realm of pure generativity.”

 In the Beginning

-Space also emerged, and with impeccable timing that revealed a “primordial elegance.”
-You wouldn’t be reading this blog without it, for if space had unfurled even “one trillionth of a percent more slowly,” the universe story would have ended.
-If space had emerged slightly faster, ditto.
-But space emerged at a rate that allowed the universe to establish its fundamental laws – electromagnetism, gravitation and the nuclear forces – and with this structure in place some of those sparkling particles entered into “primal enduring partnerships.”
+Time also emerged, and space too – with impeccable timing that revealed a “primordial elegance.”
+You wouldn’t be reading this blog without it.
+For if space had unfurled “one trillionth of a percent” slower, the universe story would have ended, and if space had emerged slightly faster, ditto.
+But space emerged at a rate that allowed the universe to establish its fundamental laws – electromagnetism, gravitation and the nuclear forces – and with this structure in place some of those subatomic beings entered into “primal enduring partnerships.”
 The universe became grounded with the emergence of simple nuclei.

-The laws of interaction, too, reveal a “stunning elegance.”
-For example, if the strong nuclear interaction was just slightly weaker, the sun we call ours would not have endured, and if the gravitational interaction was slightly stronger, the primal stars would have never formed into “millions of veils of lacy galaxies.”
-Instead they would have drifted apart.
+The laws of interaction also reveal a “stunning elegance.”
+For if the strong nuclear interaction was slightly weaker, the sun we call ours would not have endured, and if the gravitational interaction was slightly stronger, the primal stars would not have been able to form “millions of veils of lacy galaxies.”
+Instead, they would have drifted apart.

-But the galaxies did form and the sun we claim as ours still shines.
-We can feel its warmth today in part because it was born with just enough elemental residue swirling around it’s perimeter to provide the resistance needed to form the planets.
+But the galaxies did emerge and the sun we claim as ours still shines.
+We can feel its warmth today in part because it was born with just enough elemental residue swirling around its perimeter to provide the resistance needed to form the planets.

-Because you’re an expression of the cosmos, a child of creation, a wondrous and unique emergence, and…
+Your “basic coherence reveals the elegance of activity necessary to hold open all the immensely complex possibilities of” your “future blossoming” because you’re an expression of the cosmos, a child of creation, a unique human emergence, and…

-Cosmic creative tension is something you can feel inside yourself.
-You can feel it as you balance your impulses to engage and withdraw, rally and rest…
+Cosmic creative tension is something you feel inside yourself.
+You feel it as you struggle with your impulses…

 to think big and ground your dreams with practical wisdom.